haskael/gallery-website/README.md

 ### Finish Back-end Part
 To begin with, configuring Nginx well helps you deploy static resources of the website.
 See related configuration file:(/nginx.conf).
 You shall use backward proxy.
 You shall refer to the [Egg.js official page](https://eggjs.org/zh-cn/intro/quickstart.html) to start your part.
-Key codes have given in the dir '../back-end/app/'.
+Key codes have given in the dir (../back-end/app/).

 ## Usage
 This project builds a website of albums, or collections of photos.
 You can sign up, log in, check other's collections, like a collection, create one, change one, or simply delete it.
 (However these are quite simple and may still have bugs.)

 ## FAQ
 1. How can I tell when to use front-end proxy or back-end proxy?
   If the website is running in your computer (both front-end and back-end), use forward proxy.
 Remove all the comments in [vue.config.js](/front-end/vue.config.js).
 If the website is running in your remote server, use backward proxy.
 Delete [vue.config.js](/front-end/vue.config.js), change every api interface and replacing all 'localhost' to server's ip address.
-See [here] (https://www.jianshu.com/p/8fa2acd103ea) to get more information.
+See [here](https://www.jianshu.com/p/8fa2acd103ea) to get more information.

  ## Related Efforts
  * This [article](https://blog.csdn.net/zt15732625878/article/details/78941268)  explains more about proxy problem.